learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 These actions _change_ the underlying array — in other words, they **mutate** its value.

 Most modern browsers (Chrome, FireFox, and Safari) support what is called the **spread operator** — it's three dots in a row: `...`.
-When used with an array, it _spreads out_ the arrays contents.
+When used with an array, it _spreads out_ the array's contents.

 We can use the spread operator to create a new array in place, rather than modifying the original one.
 Let's try it!